Backpacking the Long Path

 Camping

 Camping is permitted on State land at elevations below 3500 feet and at least 150 feet from water or trails.
-Water is available at Vernooy Kill Falls, mile 1.70, intermittently along the trail and at Sundown.
-Distance from Kerhonkson motels to State land – 9.80 miles.
+Water is available at Vernooy Kill Falls, mile 1.70, intermittently along the trail, and at Sundown.

-Sundown primitive campsite is at the junction of Peekamoose Road at mile 9.65.
+Sundown primitive campsite is at the junction with Peekamoose Road at mile 9.65.
 No facilities.
 Water available from Rondout Creek.

 Lodging